taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_LOG_ASYNC_FAST_SHUTDOWN**
    | Default: ``0``

-   If ``1``, don't wait for the whole log queue to be written when shutting down.
+   If ``1``, don’t wait for the whole log queue to be written when shutting down.
 This will make the game quit faster if log writing is slow, at the expense of log integrity.
 Ignored if ``TAISEI_LOG_ASYNC`` is disabled.

 **TAISEI_SDL_LOG**
    | Default: ``0``

-   If ``>0``, redirects SDL's log output into the Taisei log.
+   If ``>0``, redirects SDL’s log output into the Taisei log.
 The value controls the minimum log priority; see ``SDL_log.h`` for details.

 Examples